The First 7 Days After a Stroke: A Guide to Recovery & Care

 • Offer emotional support.

-The chances of it happening again are highest in the first few weeks, but making lifestyle changes like improving diet, staying active, quitting smoking, and taking prescribed medication can greatly lower the risk.
+Risk of recurrence is highest during first few weeks, but adopting lifestyle changes—such as improving diet, staying active, quitting smoking, and taking prescribed medication—can significantly reduce chances of it happening again.

 Why Do Survivors Experience Personality Changes or Unusual Behavior?

-Experiencing something like this can truly alter thoughts, feelings, and reactions.
-Certain regions in the body’s control center influence mood, emotional responses, and the ability to manage impulses.
-Depending on the location affected, noticeable changes can include:
+Experiencing an event like this can deeply affect thoughts, emotions, and reactions.
+Specific areas within the brain influence mood, emotional responses, and impulse control.
+Depending on which region is affected, noticeable changes may include:

 Emotional outbursts or mood swings: Some survivors may cry or laugh uncontrollably, a condition called pseudobulbar affect (PBA).
 This happens due to damage in areas of the brain that regulate emotions.